 \textbf{Model Architecture.} \ctrlnet{} is a lightweight DiT-based module designed to inject anchor video guidance into the base diffusion model.
 Given an anchor video $\mathbf{A}$, we encode it using the 3D VAE from the backbone model to obtain latent features $\mathbf{z}_\text{anchor}$.
 During the reverse diffusion process, the noisy latent $\mathbf{z}_t$ is concatenated with $\mathbf{z}_\text{anchor}$ along the channel dimension.
 The combined representation is then patchified and fed into the ControlNet DiT block.
 The DiT block in \ctrlnet{} adopts a reduced hidden dimension ($256$ compared to $3072$ in the base model) to maintain efficiency.
 Its output is projected back to match the backbone's dimension and added to the corresponding layer in the base DiT model.
 The projection layer is zero-initialized, following the standard practice in ControlNet, to ensure stable integration at the beginning of training.

-\textbf{Visibility-Aware Output Masking.} Previous work, such as ViewCrafter~\cite{yu2024viewcrafter}, condition directly on the entire anchor video without visibility awareness.
+\textbf{Visibility-Aware Output Masking.} Previous work, such as ViewCrafter~\citep{yu2024viewcrafter}, condition directly on the entire anchor video without visibility awareness.
 This forces the model to simultaneously repair misaligned regions and inpaint invisible (black) areas, making the learning task unnecessarily difficult and increasing the risk of incorrect region repair during inference (In fact, we also found that simply conditioning on the entire anchor video with ControlNet makes it difficult for the model to learn invisible-region completion, causing it to follow errors present in those invisible areas (\cref{fig:ablation} (c))).
 TrajectoryCrafter~\citep{yu2025trajectorycrafter} incorporates visibility information by encoding the visibility mask into latents, which forces the model to learn the complex relationship among the anchor video, source video, and the mask, thereby increasing training difficulty.

-In contrast, we address these issues by clearly distinguishing visible and invisible content: the ControlNet focuses solely on copying visible content, while the synthesis of occluded or invisible regions is entirely delegated to the base diffusion model.
-Formally, we require the control signal from the anchor video only affecting visible regions by applying a binary visibility mask $M \in \{0, 1\}^{T' \times h \times w}$ to the output of the ControlNet.
-We downsample the invisibility mask derived from the renderings to match the latent resolution, and use it to selectively update the base model’s latent features (\cref{fig:architecture} (a) latent mask).
-The ControlNet output is first computed as $\tilde{\mathbf{z}} = \text{Proj}(\text{DiT}_\text{ctrl}([\mathbf{z}_t, \mathbf{z}_\text{anchor}]))$, and then added to the base model: $\hat{\mathbf{z}} = \text{DiT}_\text{base}(\mathbf{z}_t) + M \odot \tilde{\mathbf{z}}$, where $M$ masks out invisible regions.
-This visibility-aware latent fusion is applied during both training and inference, allowing the base model to inpaint disoccluded or invisible regions, while \ctrlnet{} focuses on controlling the visible content aligned with the anchor video.
+In contrast, we address these issues by manually distinguishing visible and invisible content: the ControlNet focuses solely on copying visible content, while the synthesis of occluded or invisible regions is entirely delegated to the base diffusion model.
+Formally, we require the control signal from the anchor video to only affect visible regions by applying a binary mask $M \in \{0, 1\}^{T' \times h \times w}$ to the ControlNet output.
+The mask is downsampled to match the latent resolution and used to update the base model's latent features (\cref{fig:architecture}a).
+ControlNet output is computed as $\tilde{\mathbf{z}} = \text{Proj}(\text{DiT}_\text{ctrl}([\mathbf{z}_t, \mathbf{z}_\text{anchor}]))$ and fused with the base model: $\hat{\mathbf{z}} = \text{DiT}_\text{base}(\mathbf{z}_t) + M \odot \tilde{\mathbf{z}}$, where $M$ masks out invisible regions.
+This visibility-aware latent fusion is applied during both training and inference, allowing the base model to inpaint disoccluded regions while \ctrlnet{} controls the visible content aligned with the anchor video.